Max Payne (video game): Game Boy Advance version

+The Game Boy Advance port of Max Payne received praise for its voice acting, a feature that was rare among GBA titles.

 Released on 16 December 2003, the GBA version of the game was developed in 2003 by Möbius Entertainment (later Rockstar Leeds).
 Since it was developed on a far less powerful platform, this version differs significantly from the PC versions and its Xbox and PlayStation 2 ports: instead of a 3D shooter, the game is based on sprite graphics and is shown from an isometric perspective.
 However, the other gameplay features have remained very similar to the original, including the use of polygonal graphics for the characters.
 The story also remained the same as in the PC and console versions, though some levels from the original are omitted, and the game still features many of the original's graphic novel sections, complete with some of the voice-overs.
 The music was composed by Tom Kingsley.

 Max Payne Mobile

 On 6 April 2012, Max Payne was announced for Android and iOS, titled Max Payne Mobile, a port of the PC version of the original Max Payne.
 The game was released for iOS on 13 April 2012, while the Android version was delayed until 14 June 2012.
 No major changes were made to the game apart from the HD overhaul.
 A new version 1.3 was released on 18 March 2013 that fixes a bug that prevents users from accessing their cloud saves.
+This version of the game was the first time the game was released in Germany, after the ban of it was lifted.
+It was only released in a censored state.